tucats/ego/docs/LANGUAGE.md

 does not exist at this scope, but does in an outer scope level, then the variable at the outer scope is updated.

+Note that _Ego_ allows a shortcut for a specific assignment statement that adds or subtracts the constant `1` from a value.

+      i = i + 1
+      i++

+These statements have the identical function.
+They require that the variable `i` already exist, and a value of 1 is added to `i`.
+The same thing can be done using the `--` operator to subtract one from a value.
+This is commonly used in `for` loops, discussed later.

+If _Ego_ language extensions are enabled, the `++` and `--` operators can be used in an expression value.
+For example, consider this code:

+      i := 10
+      j := 5 + i++

+This has the effect of setting `j` to the value 15, and setting `i` to the value 11.
+That is, the increment operation `++` is performed on the variable `i` after it'se value is read in the addition operation that sets the value of `j`.

+      t := i
+      i = i + 1
+      j := 5 + t

+The above code has the same effect as the second statement in the auto-increment expression value above.
+Using the auto-increment (or decrement) operation prevents the need to store the pre-increment value in a temporary variable, and reduces code clutter.

 You can also create a variable using the `var` statement, which is followed by a comma-separated list of names and finally a type value.
 The variables are all created and set to the given type, with an